What is GA4? — Concept and Structure

 1. Automatically Collected Events

-These are automatically collected simply by installing the GA4 tag.
-No separate configuration is needed.
+Collected simply by installing the GA4 tag.
+No additional setup needed.

 | Event | When It Occurs |